CONTENTS

 Scleranthelia musiva Studer, 1878b:634, Plate 1 fig. 4

 Remarks.
-This octocoral is the only encrusting species recorded in the South Atlantic Bight.
+This octocoral is the only encrusting species recorded in the SAB.
 The two growth forms of Scleranthelia rugosa differ mainly in the expanse of the stolon between calyces.
-Growth form rugosa resembles a “network” of individual calyces interconnected by band-like stolons (up to 2mm in width), where form musiva may encrust dead octocoral axes, shells or substrate with more sheet-like coenenchyme.
-Both forms have sclerites mainly in the form of large (up to 1 mm) flat plates that fit closely together in mosaic fashion, and somewhat cylindrical calyces that widen near the base, taking the shape of a cone.
-Thorny stars and rods are present in the anthocodia.
-The rugosa specimen examined for this work was encrusting on a dark rock which made the translucent white coenenchyme very visible, but the musiva specimen was encrusted on a piece of pale shell hash and well camouflaged.
-Bayer (1981b) does not recognize these two forms as separate species but they are cataloged in the USNM as such.
-This species is probably not found within safe SCUBA diving limits.
-The S. rugosa rugosa specimen examined for this work was collected in a manned submersible.
+Growth form rugosa resembles a “network” of individual calyces interconnected by band-like stolons (up to 2 mm in width), whereas form musiva may encrust dead octocoral axes, shells or substrate with more sheet-like coenenchyme.
+Both forms have colorless sclerites mainly in the form of large (up to 1 mm) flat plates that fit closely together in mosaic fashion, and somewhat cylindrical calyces that widen near the base, taking the shape of a cone.
+Thorny stars and rods are present in the anthocodiae.
+The rugosa specimen examined for this work was encrusted on a dark rock which made the translucent white coenenchyme very visible, but the musiva specimen was encrusted on a piece of pale shell hash and was well camouflaged.
+Bayer (1981b) did not recognize these two forms as separate species but they are cataloged in the USNM as such.
+This species is probably not found within typical SCUBA diving limits.
+The S. rugosa growth form rugosa specimen examined for this work was collected via manned submersible.

 Plate sclerite of Scleranthelia rugosa var. musiva (USNM 54856).
 Scale bar = 100 µm.
 Image courtesy FM Bayer/Smithsonian Institution.